AbstractEyes/lattice_vocabulary/README.md

 This new version supports advanced toolset symbolic operations and transformations, making it ideal for geometric experimental applications in natural language processing, cognitive computing, and AI development.

+## Known Issues 10/3/2025

+Progress is steady but slow due to the complexity of the refit and rewrite.

+Importing from geovocab2 may be problematic due to the change in structure and organization.

+I'm looking into solutions for relative import to ensure individual systems function correctly, likely an __init__.py file in each directory to ensure proper module recognition and import resolution.

+This should be tested and ready by tomorrow at some point and the README updated accordingly.

 ## I've made the dev branch the main branch now.